James

 James goes on to explain that we are not to make a half-hearted plea to God for this wisdom (or anything else).
 We must believe that god is our Father and, as the perfect Father, He will provide all that is good for us if we ask.

-That man should not think he will receive anything from the Lord; he is a double-minded man, unstable in all he does.
+Indeed that person should not think that he will receive anything from the Lord, because he is double-minded, unstable in all his ways.

 James is talking about the man who asks with doubt in his heart.
 We must understand that doubt is not from or of God but is a remnant of sin and the devil.
 All doubt is against God and either His love and willingness to take care of us or His power and ability to do so.
 Sometimes, we may doubt because we do not think that we deserve what we ask for but once again this is doubting God.
 In that case, we doubt His ability to forgive and forget our sins through the blood of Jesus Christ.
 We have been given a gift to help us with this struggle and that gift is the Holy Spirit.